sthithpragya/Max-Information-Configuration-Exploration-MICE-/learning/nuSVR/README_instructions.txt

 1) Configure the param.yaml in main 'learning' directory

-2) Build the thundersvm package inside the thundersvmPackage directory
+2) Add the thundersvm package in 'thundersvmPackage' and build.

 3) Build the target files here: